google/WebFundamentals/src/content/en/updates/2015/08/material-design-lite-1-0-4-release.md

 - \#1285.
 Fix radio button positioning.
 - \#1309 and \#1365.
 Add IIFE wrapping and documentation to component classes.
 - \#1373.
 Remove documentation styling that was accidentally included in MDL.
 - \#1406.
-Fix menu behaviour after hiding.
+Fix menu behavior after hiding.
 - Fixes to hamburger menu and drawer for certain layout combinations.
 - Many improvements and fixes to documentation.
 - Several improvements and fixes to library build process.